bjcairns/ukbschemas/README.md

 `YYYY-MM-DD` is the current date) and placed in the current working directory. (`path = tempdir()` in the above example puts it in the current temporary directory instead.)
-At the most recent compilation of the database (19 July 2019), the size of the .sqlite database file produced by `ukbschemas_db()` was approximately 10.1MB.
+At the most recent compilation of the database (03 August 2019), the size of the .sqlite database file produced by `ukbschemas_db()` was approximately 10.1MB.

 Note that without further arguments, `ukbschemas_db()` tidies up the